google/haloquest/README.md

 ## Dataset Details

 ### Data Collection
-HaloQuest includes a mix of real images from the Open Images dataset and synthetic images generated using Midjourney and Stable Diffusion.
+HaloQuest includes a mix of real images from the Open Images dataset and synthetic images generated using Midjourney.
 Images were curated based on interest and comprehensibility.
 Questions and answers were crafted by humans and large language models (LLMs), focusing on false premises, visually challenging questions, and questions with insufficient context.

 ![image](./data-collection-pipeline.png)